Wege zur Raumschiffahrt

 Wege zur Raumschiffahrt (Ways to space travel) is a book by Hermann Oberth.
 Written in German, it was published in 1929 by the Munich Oldenbourg publishing house and was considered a standard work in rocketry for a long time.
-It was - with a new title and completely revised - the 3rd edition of Oberth's first book Die Rakete zu den Planetenräumen (The Rocket to Planetary Spaces), published in 1923.
+It was the 3rd edition of Oberth's first book Die Rakete zu den Planetenräumen (The Rocket to Planetary Spaces), published in 1923.

+[Oberth] translates the dream of space travel that has been cherished by humanity for centuries into the language of formulas and construction designs.